Tomnowell/tomnowell.github.io/assets/Articles/LinuxLife/tmuxp.md

     window_name: window
 ```

 That's it for now.
+I realise this is a very brief look at tmuxp.
+Sorry if you wanted more.
 If I modify anything considerably in the future I will write more on it.
-If you have any suggestions or want to tell me I'm wrong then do contact me - I always want to learn more.
+If you have any suggestions or want to tell me where I have gone wrong, then do contact me - I always want to learn more.
 Happy multiplexing!